-- A. Cold-Rolled Steel Sheet: ASTM A 1008/A 1008M, Commercial Steel (CS), Type B; suitable for exposed applications. - B. Frame Anchors: ASTM A 879/A 879M, Commercial Steel (CS), 04Z coating designation; mill phosphatized. - C. Inserts, Bolts, and Fasteners: Hot-dip galvanized according to ASTM A 153/A 153M. - D. Power-Actuated Fasteners in Concrete: From corrosion-resistant materials. - E. Glazing: Section 088000 "Glazing."
+- A. Cold-Rolled Steel Sheet: ASTM A1008/A1008M, Commercial Steel (CS), Type B; suitable for exposed applications. - B. Inserts, Bolts, and Fasteners: Hot-dip galvanized according to ASTM A153/A153M. - C. Power-Actuated Fasteners in Concrete: Fastener system of type suitable for application indicated, fabricated from corrosion-resistant materials, with clips or other accessory devices for attaching hollow-metal frames of type indicated.